Closed for lunch 1-2 PM daily

 Raised in Cottonwood, Chelsey grew up riding horses and befriending the many animals she had at home, from dogs, goats and chickens to a feral younger brother.
 The passion for animals started early and she became a veterinary technician in high school.
 She then attended college at Northern Arizona University, going on to earn her veterinary degree at Colorado State University.
 However, her heart has always been in Arizona, and she returned, first to Sedona's red rocks for several years, then moved up to Flagstaff where she joined the amazing Westside team in 2017.
 Dr. Calhoun is a Certified Veterinary Acupuncturist and she has a passion not only for acupuncture, but also internal medicine, soft tissue surgery, and pain management.
 She also enjoys treating and continuing to learn about exotic animals.
-She loves living in Flagstaff with her husband Luke, twin baby girls Avery and Ella, and her small zoo at home, including two dogs (Scout and Howie), two cats (Oliver and Sir Furguson), two parakeets (Ravenclaw and Hedwig), two rabbits (Furbert and Hamlet) and eight chickens (too many to name!).
+She loves living in Flagstaff with her husband Luke, twin baby girls Avery and Ella, newborn, Lucy, and her small zoo at home, including two dogs (Scout and Howie), two cats (Oliver and Sir Furguson), two parakeets (Ravenclaw and Hedwig), two rabbits (Furbert and Hamlet) and eight chickens (too many to name!).